cgarcia2097/8-Pack/PROGRAMMING.md

 This guide will go through the method of flashing default firmware into the 8pack using the Arduino environment.
 Other methods are under consideration at the moment.

 ### 1 - Download the required software
-- Install the Arduino IDE from the Arduino website.
-[Link](https://www.arduino.cc/en/Main/Software)
+- Download and install the Arduino IDE from the Arduino website.
+[Link](https://www.arduino.cc/en/Main/Software).
+- Click `Install` through all the driver download prompts.
+- Click `Close` when finished.

 ![img]()